41hulk/Gaussian-binomial-distributions/README.md

 Project Overview:
-A pyton package to compute Gaussian and Binomial distributions for statistical inference and hypotesis testing.
+A pyton package to analyse data and compute Gaussian and Binomial distributions for statistical inference and hypotesis testing.

 Guide to install:
 open terminal then type -> 'pip install ntare-distributions'